Marie Michael Library

 - Fever – A video guide consists of four short films for indigenous communities to raise awareness about climate change and how it relates to their peoples, cultures, rights and territories.
 These films focus on communities in Ecuador, Nicaragua, the Philippines and Indonesia.

-- Intergovernmental Panel on Climate Change (IPCC) is the leading international body for the assessment of climate change.
+- Intergovernmental Panel on Climate Change is the leading international body for the assessment of climate change.
+The IPCC prepares reports related to climate change.

 - Resilience, resources and publications from the International Institute for Sustainable Development (IISD).